bentoml/openllm-models/.github/README.md

 You can also fork this repo and add your own models.

 Use `openllm repo add` to use your own model repository.
+See [DEVELOPMENT.md](./.github/DEVELOPMENT.md) for more information.